First Time User? Sign Up Now

 Oral cavity and oropharynx cancers

-From 2010 to 2014, the estimated age-adjusted incidence of cancer of the oral cavity and oropharynx in the United States was 11.2 cases per 100,000 persons per year.
+From 2012 to 2016, the estimated age-adjusted incidence of cancer of the oral cavity and oropharynx in the United States was 11.3 cases per 100,000 persons per year.
 The estimated mortality rate for the same years was 2.5 per 100,000 persons per year.
-U.S. incidence and mortality rates are both about 2.6 times higher in men than in women.
-It is estimated that there will be 53,000 new cases of oral cavity and oropharynx cancer diagnosed in the United States in 2019 and 10,860 deaths due to this disease.
+U.S. incidence rates are about 2.6 times higher in men than in women; however, mortality rates are about 3.0 times higher in men than in women.
+It is estimated that there will be 53,260 new cases of oral cavity and oropharynx cancer diagnosed in the United States in 2020 and 10,750 deaths due to this disease.
 Rates of oral cavity cancer vary greatly across the world, primarily because of differences in alcohol use, tobacco use, and betel-quid chewing and the products chewed.

-Laryngeal cancers are less common with an annual incidence of 3 cases per 100,000 persons.
-It is estimated that 12,410 new cases will be diagnosed in 2019, and an estimated 3,760 individuals will die from the disease.
-The 5-year survival rate for laryngeal cancer is 61%.
+Laryngeal cancers are less common, with an annual incidence of 3 cases per 100,000 persons.
+It is estimated that 12,370 new cases will be diagnosed in 2020, and an estimated 3,750 individuals will die from the disease.
+The 5-year survival rate for laryngeal cancer is 60%.
 New cases of laryngeal cancer have been falling an average of 2.4% per year over the last 10 years.
 This has been attributed to a reduction in cigarette smoking.

-Hypopharyngeal cancers are rare with approximately 2,500 new cases diagnosed in the United States each year and an annual incidence of 0.7 cases per 100,000 persons.[2,3] The 5-year survival rate for hypopharyngeal cancer is 26%.
+Hypopharyngeal cancers are rare, with approximately 2,500 new cases diagnosed in the United States each year and an annual incidence of 0.7 cases per 100,000 persons.[3,4] The 5-year survival rate for hypopharyngeal cancer is 26%.
 New cases have been falling an average of 2% per year over the last 20 years.
 This has been attributed to a reduction in cigarette smoking.

 Head and neck squamous cell cancer risk is highest in people who consume large amounts of both alcohol and tobacco.
 When both risk factors are present, the risk of oral cavity and oropharyngeal cancer is typically about two to three times greater than a simple multiplicative or additive effect.
 In a case-control study, individuals who consumed two or more packs of cigarettes and more than four alcoholic drinks per day had slightly more than a 35-fold increased risk of developing oral cavity or oropharyngeal cancer, relative to individuals who neither smoked nor drank.
 In a case-control study of laryngeal cancer, combined alcohol and tobacco consumption showed a multiplicative effect (odds ratio [OR], 177) rather than an additive risk.